 The services at the recycling center are provided through a contract with The Arc Carroll County.
 Scrap metal, batteries, and electronics are collected at Northern Landfill and disposal is managed by contractors.
 Yard trim is managed through a private contractor.

-- A 3.0% salary increase is included in FY 18. - Operating decreases due to reduced costs of single stream recycling. - Capital increases due to a communication radio for the recycling center area.
+- A 3.0% salary increase is included in FY 18. - Operating decreases due to decreased cost of disposal of single stream recycling. - Capital increases due to a communication radio for the Recycling Center Area.

 Solid Waste Accounting Administration